A stock market boost to improve valuations - ExBulletin

 WisdomTree Japanese Equity Indices

-The Index selects export-oriented, dividend-paying Japanese companies.
+Index selectsdividend– profitable and export-oriented Japanese companies.
 Its currency hedging strategy also adds an interest rate differential between the United States and Japan, which has increased the amount paid to hedge over the past year.
-The latest carry from hedging the yen approached 5% per year.
+The lastto carrygained by hedging the yen approached 5% per year.

 Annualized carry, yen hedge

-The Japan Hedged Equity Index is value and quality oriented, and many of its constituents have low valuations.
+The Japan Hedged Equity Index isvalue– Andquality-tilted, and many of its constituents have low valuations.

-THE WisdomTree Japan SmallCap Dividend Index is another WisdomTree Japan-focused strategy that provides exposure to the small cap universe of dividend-paying Japanese stocks without currency hedging.
+THEWisdomTree Japan SmallCap Dividend Indexis another Japan-focused WisdomTree strategy that provides exposure tosmall capuniverse of Japanese stocks paying dividends without currency hedging.

 The result of the dividend weighting employed by the index is a basket of securities on which the effects of the TSE reform may be particularly amplified.